nwtime/ntpwww/content/en/archives/3-5.93e/driver20.md

   MAG_VAR  - Magnetic variation (degrees) (x.x)
   MAG_REF  - Magnetic variation (E = East, W = West)
-  CC       - Checksum (optional)
-  <cr><lf> - Sentence terminator.
+  CC       - Checksum (optional) &lsaquo;cr&rsaquo;&lsaquo;lf&rsaquo; - Sentence terminator.
 </pre>

-The driver will send a `$PMOTG,RMC,0000*1D<cr><lf>` message each time a $GPRMC string is needed.
+The driver will send a <tt>$PMOTG,RMC,0000*1D&lsaquo;cr&rsaquo;&lsaquo;lf&rsaquo;</tt> message each time a $GPRMC string is needed.
 This is not needed on most GPS receivers because they automatically send the $GPRMC string every second and will only work on GPS receivers that understand the $PMOTG string.
 Others will just ignore it.

 * * *